Explaining and how to calculate the relative atomic mass RAM or Ar of

 neutrons in the nucleus, the relative atomic mass is usually at least double

-the atomic/proton number because there are usually at least the same number of neutrons as
+the atomic/proton number because there are usually more neutrons than

 protons in the nucleus (mass proton = 1, neutron = 1).
 Just scan the